staff-engineer/staff-engineer.github.io/content/posts/02_staff_expectations/index.md

 ![](./arrows.png)

 At some point in a career, you usually start to have a bigger impact through others, rather than by your individual contributions.
-This happens not only on the management track but also on technical leaders.
+This happens not only on the management track but also for technical leaders.
 Some foretaste comes even for senior engineers, but you get a full experience of it in staff+ positions.

 Younger people start to look up to staff engineers and even try to mimic their behavior.
 Staff engineers become role models for others.
 That's why it's important to demonstrate the company's values and culture through actions.
-You get the leverage to align people and multiply the outcome.
+They get the leverage to align people and multiply the outcome.

 Staff engineers also get an opportunity (and obligation) to